theSafdarAwan/find-extender.nvim/README.md

 commands that lets you enable and disable this plugin.
 You can use that to see the difference.

-I would say use this plugin its free you won't loose any monkey anyway.
+I would say use this plugin its free you won't loose any money anyway.
 If you don't like it then just remove it 👍.